Curated OER

 Now You Have It, Now You Don't

 Students compare shipping peanuts made from corn and made from Styrofoam.
-In this corn based peanuts instructional activity, students understand why to use eco-friendly materials for packing.
-Students participate in an experiment to...
+In this corn based peanuts lesson, students understand why to use eco-friendly materials for packing.
+Students participate in an experiment to compare the...

 Curated OER